bandzcash/bandz-js/README.md

 Withdraws the underlying asset of an aToken asset.

-- @param `user` The ethereum address that will receive the aTokens
+- @param `user` The smartBCH address that will receive the aTokens
-- @param `reserve` The ethereum address of the reserve asset
+- @param `reserve` The smartBCH address of the reserve asset
 - @param `amount` The amount of aToken being redeemed
-- @param @optional `aTokenAddress` The ethereum address of the aToken.
-Only needed if the reserve is ETH mock address
+- @param @optional `aTokenAddress` The smartBCH address of the aToken.
+Only needed if the reserve is BCH mock address
 - @param @optional `onBehalfOf` The amount of aToken being redeemed.
 It will default to the user address

 ```